Kilnwick: Kilnwick Bricks

 A walled garden is located south of the church.
 The wall is over one metre thick and four metres high and was built entirely of bricks topped by coping flags.
 It encloses an area of more than half a hectare and has built into it, at its western end, a two-storey cottage.
 The walled garden must have served Kilnwick House, primarily for the purpose of supplying vegetables, though seasonal occupation of the house by the Grimston family raises the question why such a large enclosure was required.
 Today the magnificence of the structure is partially concealed by an overgrown holly hedge along the C59 road to the south, and by growth of ivy, which mounts the walls.

-The church continues the theme of brick construction in that, while the nave is built of Jurassic limestone, the diminutive tower is made of brick, making it unusual in character.
+All Saints' Church, Kilnwick continues the theme of brick construction in that, while the nave is built of Jurassic limestone, the diminutive tower is made of brick, making it unusual in character.
 The Church is simple: there is no transept and there are no lady chapels.
 It is of mixed period construction, the oldest part being the Norman arch at the North Door.
 The church, dedicated to All Saints, was designated a Grade II* listed building in 1968 and is now recorded in the National Heritage List for England, maintained by Historic England.

 Brick also figures in the ha-ha that lies to the north of the C59 immediately west of the village, now forming the side of the road ditch.
 This is in a state of poor repair, since the construction was dry stone, involving no mortar, and expansion and contraction of the clay subsoil over the years has led to bulges and the loosening of bricks.

 Brick is (as in Holderness, in general) also the building material of the cottages and farmhouses that make up the village buildings that were constructed before the 20th century, and there was a brick kiln in the village.
 In 1820, records show that 68,000 bricks were made, attracting an excise tax of £17 1s.
 3d.
 A walk northwards along the footpath from the corner of Church Lane and Main Street – what is now part of the Minster Way – takes one through the flood plain of Kilnwick Beck.
 Here, on the north side of the beck, the unnaturally uneven ground is testimony to the shallow clay workings that must have been the source of one of the raw materials used by the kiln workers.
 This readily available, local source of bricks is a likely explanation for the size and extent of the walled garden and the interesting, but seemingly casual, construction of the dry-brick ha-ha.
 It explains why the church tower is built of brick rather than limestone carted at great expense from the quarries along the Jurassic outcrop beyond the Wolds at e.g. South Newbald and South Cave or on the Howardian Hills, north-west of Malton.
 It might also reflect the (dis)interest and (lack of) wealth of successive owners of the Estate.